Document Type : Research Paper

 Materials and Methods

-The authors utilize discourse analysis methodology to elucidate the research issue, namely the logic behind the formation of political thought in ancient Greece.
+The current study employed discourse analysis as the methodological approach to explore the underlying logic behind the formation of political thought in ancient Greece.

 Results and Discussion